bernattorras/Delete-Duplicate-Post-Meta-Fields---WP-CLI-Command/README.md

 # Use Case
 Let's say we have a database that due to a faulty import has multiple postmeta entries with the same meta_key and meta_values for the same posts.
 In this case we can:

-1. Run `wp delete-duplicate-meta --dry-run  --export` to export a list of all the meta_keys duplicated for each post
+1. Run `wp delete-duplicate-meta --dry-run  --export=keys` to export a list of all the meta_keys duplicated for each post

 **Example of the exported `duplicate_meta_keys` file:**
 ```